-After D-DAY, the German army was defeated little by little.
+After D-Day, the German army was defeated little by little.
 Paris was liberated in August 1944 as the Allies pushed slowly toward the east.
-At the same time, the Soviet Union was moving into Germany as well.
-Desperate to put off what was going to be a final defeat, Hitler made one final attack in December 1944.
-The attack caught the Allies by surprise and the Battle of the Bulge, so named because of the shape of the battle lines on a map, slowed the course of the Allied advance, rather than stopping it, and the Americans, British, and Free French were racing the Soviets to Berlin by the spring of 1945.
+At the same time, the Soviet Union was moving into Germany from the east.
+Trying to put off what was going to be a final defeat, Hitler made one final attack in December 1944.
+The attack caught the Allies by surprise and the Battle of the Bulge, so named because of the shape of the battle lines on a map, slowed the Allied armies, but it did not stop them.
+By the spring of 1945, most of the German armies had been defeated and the Americans, British, and Free French were racing the Soviets to Berlin.

-Along the way, they saw the horrible things the Nazis had done when they discovered Hitler’s concentration camps.
+Along the way, they found Hitler’s concentration camps and saw the horrible things the Nazis had done.
 American soldiers saw humans that looked more like skeletons, gas chambers, crematoriums, and thousands of victims.
 American leaders knew that Hitler was killing some Jewish people, but they were surprised to find out about the Holocaust of 12 million Jews.

-The Soviets entered Berlin first and discovered that Adolf Hitler had killed himself the day before.
-The last German soldiers gave up on May 8, 1945, a day now known as V-E Day, short for Victory in Europe.
+The Soviets got to Berlin first and found that Adolf Hitler had killed himself the day before.
+The last German soldiers gave up on May 8, 1945, a day now called V-E Day, short for Victory in Europe.

 THE WAR IN THE PACIFIC

-Pearl Harbor was only the beginning of Japanese attacks on American lands in the Pacific.
-Two days after attacking Pearl Harbor, they took Guam, and two weeks after that they took Wake Island.
+Pearl Harbor was only the beginning of Japanese attacks on the United States.
+Two days after attacking Pearl Harbor, they took the island of Guam, and two weeks after that they took Wake Island.
 Before 1941 ended, the Philippines came under attack.

-Led by General Douglas MacArthur, the Americans hoped they could hold the islands.
-But the Japanese were stronger.
-At first, MacArthur and the Americans tried to hold off the Japanese at an old fort called Corregidor, but in the end, they had no choice but to surrender the Philippines.
+Led by General Douglas MacArthur, the Americans hoped they could hold the Philippines.
+MacArthur and the Americans tried to hold off the Japanese at an old fort called Corregidor, but in the end, the Japanese were stronger and they had no choice but to surrender the Philippines.
 Before being called away by President Roosevelt, General MacArthur promised, “I shall return.”

-After MacArthur escaped, the Japanese forced Filipino and American prisoners of war to walk to at prison in Bataan.
+After MacArthur escaped, the Japanese forced Filipino and American prisoners of war to walk to a prison in Bataan.
 This 85-mile trip, remembered as the Bataan Death March, is an example of how cruel the Japanese military was to prisoners.
-16,000 people died along the way, and many more died in the prisons.
+16,000 people died along the way, and many more died in prison.